 For many kids with special needs, sleep is especially hard to get for a variety of reasons: seizures, reflux, rigid muscles, sensory issues, and more.
-The problem many parents face is that there are plenty of recommendations for sleep in well children, but very little information out there for children with developmental disabilities.
+The problem many of my parents face is that there are plenty of recommendations for neurotypical children, but very little information out there for children with developmental disabilities.

 The good news is that you can improvement your child’s sleep.
 I have had the privilege to help parents of special needs kids from around the world get their children on a good sleep routine and to learn good sleep habits.
 Here are my top recommendations to get your special needs kid sleeping better and longer through the night: